cameramanben/LUTCalc/README.md

 LUTCalc generates 1D and 3D .cube format LUTs suitable for use in DaVinci Resolve, Adobe Speedgrade and as user 3D LUTs in Sony's log-recording video cameras.
 These include the PMW-F5, PMW-F55 and PXW-FS7.

+For Mac OSX users, the sister [LUTCalc For Mac](https://github.com/cameramanben/LUTCalc-For-Mac) project provides a native app version using a sandbox-friendly Objective-C Webkit wrapper around the LUTCalc Javascript.

 Instructions are included, just open 'index.html' in a web browser with Javascript enabled.

 Supported Browsers